German-Algerian Energy Partnership

 - The German Federal Foreign Office (AA)

-- The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)
+- The German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 - The German Federal Ministry for Economic Cooperation and Development (BMZ)